-Make sure to make your final wishes known.
-Any final words alongs with organ and body donation should be explicitly stated.
-Finally, decide if you wish for a burial or cremation.
+Write out all your final wishes.
+Any final words to your loved ones along with your stance on organ donation should be explicitly stated.
+Finally, decide if you wish for burial or cremation.

 Step Eight: Finalize and Safely Store Your Documents

-With your estate lawyer and your main executor, go over and access your:
+With your estate lawyer and executor, go over and access your: